l-mathur/social-ai/README.md

 # social-ai

 By [Leena Mathur](https://l-mathur.github.io) from the [Language Technologies Institute](https://www.lti.cs.cmu.edu) at CMU's [School of Computer Science](https://www.cs.cmu.edu).
-If there are any topics, papers, books, datasets, courses, or dissertations you would like added, please feel free to make a pull request or email lmathur@andrew.cmu.edu.
+This is a repository of resources related to the multimodal and multidisciplinary goal of advancing socially-intelligent AI (Social-AI) agents.
+If there are any topics, papers, books, datasets/benchmarks, courses, or dissertations you would like added, please feel free to make a pull request or email lmathur@andrew.cmu.edu.
 All suggestions or contributions are welcome!

-This is a repository of papers, books, courses, benchmarks/challenges, and dissertations related to the multimodal and multidisciplinary goal of advancing socially-intelligent AI (Social-AI) agents.
-This repository accompanies the position paper [Advancing Social Intelligence in AI Agents: Technical Challenges and Open Questions](https://arxiv.org/abs/2404.11023).
+ This repository accompanies the position paper [Advancing Social Intelligence in AI Agents: Technical Challenges and Open Questions](https://arxiv.org/abs/2404.11023) by [Leena Mathur](https://l-mathur.github.io/), Paul Liang(https://www.cs.cmu.edu/~pliang/), and [Louis-Philippe Morency](https://lti.cmu.edu/people/faculty/morency-louis-philippe.html) from the [Language Technologies Institute](https://www.lti.cs.cmu.edu) and [Machine Learning Department](https://www.ml.cmu.edu/) at CMU.

 # Social-AI Position Paper

-The position paper [Advancing Social Intelligence in AI Agents: Technical Challenges and Open Questions](https://arxiv.org/abs/2404.11023) discusses a set of core technical challenges, along with opportunities and open questions, towards advancing socially-intelligent AI (Social-AI) agents situated in diverse social contexts.
+[Advancing Social Intelligence in AI Agents: Technical Challenges and Open Questions](https://arxiv.org/abs/2404.11023) discusses core technical challenges, along with opportunities and open questions, towards advancing socially-intelligent AI (Social-AI) agents that can be situated in diverse social contexts.
 Our paper is anchored in social intelligence concepts and progress in Social-AI across 6 computing communities: natural language processing, machine learning, computer vision, robotics, human-machine interaction (including human-computer interaction and human-robot interaction), and speech.
 Social-AI research interest has accelerated across computing communities in recent years:

 <p align="center">
   <img src="cumulative.png" style="width: 60%;">